OpenEDM/OpenEDM-wire-tensioner/README.md

 The wire enters the system through the **input wire feeder** (1).
 Then it passes around several passive pulleys.
 Next, the wire goes through the **wire guides** (6, 5).
 The **wire contacts** (7, 4), located near the wire guides, supply electricity to the wire.
 After that, the wire wraps around the last passive pulley, which is a part of the **load cell assembly** (10).
 Finally, the wire exits the system through the **output wire feeder** (8).
 All components are mounted on a frame, which consists of an **aluminum part** (2) and a **plastic part** (3).
 The system is controlled by an **electronic control unit** (9)

+The system operates in such a way that the output feeder pulls the wire, while the input feeder, when necessary, slows the wire's movement by acting as a brake.
+The operation of the motors depends on the setpoints for speed and tension, as well as on the feedback signal from the load cell.
+More details are provided below

 There is an important design constraint for the input feeder: it must not deform the wire in any way, meaning it must not alter the shape of wire's cross-section.
 This constraint does not apply to the output feeder

 ### Input wire feeder